 - impulsive, out-of-control thoughts of suicide, self-destruction or aggression

-- uncontrollable swings between racing thoughts and a feeling of "being in blackness"
+- uncontrollable shifts between racing thoughts and a feeling of "being in blackness"

 For those who are trying to help their loved ones cope with bipolar disorder, it is important to try and understand what the cycles feel like.